Dynamical universality class for competing short- and long-range interactions

-\textit{Dynamics: Fokker-Planck and Langevin equations.}---We now assume $N$ to be large, and we expand the master equation (\ref{eq:dpdt}) in powers of $\epsilon=1/N$ (see Section VIII of \cite{van1992stochastic}).
-At first order in $\epsilon$, we obtain an associated Fokker-Planck equation that describes the time evolution of the rescaled probability density $p(m,s;t) = \lim_{N\rightarrow + \infty} \frac{N^2}{4} P_N(M = mN,2S = sN; tN)$~\footnote{The factor $N^2/4$ arises because $M$ and $2S$ increase in steps of $2$}.
+\textit{Dynamics: Fokker-Planck and Langevin equations.}---In the large $N$ limit, we can expand the master equation (\ref{eq:dpdt}) in powers of $\epsilon=1/N$ (see Section VIII of \cite{van1992stochastic}).
+At first order in $\epsilon$, we obtain an associated Fokker-Planck equation that describes the time evolution of the rescaled probability density $p(m,s;t) = \lim_{N\rightarrow + \infty} \frac{N^2}{4} P_N(M = mN,2S = sN; tN)$.
+Notice that the factor $N^2/4$ arises because $M$ and $2S$ increase in steps of $2$.
 Here, the time has been rescaled and is expressed in units of Monte Carlo sweeps.
-After some computations, shown in the SM, we derive that
+After some computations~\cite{our_paper_long}, we obtain the Fokker-Planck equation:

 where the drift coefficients are

 while the diffusion coefficients are defined as